jessegyger/gcoder/README.md

   - Web Browser with WebGL support (for Three.js)
   - Basic understanding of G-code and 3D printing concepts

-## Performance Considerations
+### Performance Considerations

- For larger gcode files over 30,000 lines, performance might vary based on hardware capabilities.
+ -For larger gcode files over 30,000 lines, performance might vary based on hardware capabilities.

 ### Installation (or lack there of)

 1. **Download the repository:**
-   - You can download the project as a ZIP file from GitHub or clone it if you prefer:
+-You can download the project as a ZIP file from GitHub or clone it if you prefer:
-     ```
-     git clone [your-repository-url]
-     ```

 2. **Run Locally:**
 - No server needed; just open `index.html` in your web browser by double-clicking it or drag it into your browser.

 ### Usage